ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 By default, snapshot warning notifications are enabled for every customer.
 However, you can choose to disable them.
 When this feature is disabled, all ticket generation and notifications are stopped.
 You can disable and enable notifications for the volume at any time.

-To check if the notifications are enabled for the storage volume, use the following command.
+To check whether the notifications are enabled for the storage volume, use the following command.

 ```python
 # slcli block snapshot-get-notification-status